tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 This has the following effects:

 1. Constants and environment variables can be used in database connections and for loops
 2. As includes are processed before constants, the `ref` attribute of the `<include>` element can not refer to any constant.
-In this case the constant will not replaced and the file will not been included.
+In this case, the constant will not be replaced and the file will not be included.
-3. As constants are processed after includes, it possible to define constants in an included file.
+3. As constants are processed after includes, it is possible to define constants in an included file.
 The `<constants>` section in the included file has to be defined in the root element and the `<include>` element in the main file has to be defined in the root element.

 ## Using the XMLParser class